My primary area of research until now has has been in auction experiments, models of bounded rationality and applied game theory.

 European Economic Review

-, vol. 67, 2014 abstract
+, vol. 67, 2014

 For a pop intro you might want to see: NPR, vox.com, Marketplace, The Conversation, also see here in Spanish and Danish